Sylvan Goldman: Philanthropy

 Goldman and his wife were known for their philanthropy.
 As a patron of the arts he contributed many works of art to Oklahoma institutions.
 He gave time and money to the National Conference of Christians and Jews at the Southwest Center for Human Relations at the University of Oklahoma.
 He received many honors, including honorary chief of the Pawnee Indian Tribe (1950), the Eleanor Roosevelt Humanities Award (1965), a Distinguished Service Citation from the University of Oklahoma (1971), induction into the Oklahoma Hall of Fame (1971), and an honorary doctor of law degree from Oklahoma City University (1974).
 In 1981 he funded the construction of the portico and western entry of Temple B'nai Israel (Oklahoma City).
 In January 1983 the Oklahoma Blood Institute moved to the Sylvan N. Goldman Center, located at 1001 North Lincoln Boulevard and named for Goldman, who donated $1.5 million for the center.

 Personal life

-On June 7, 1931, Goldman married Margaret "Babe" Katz (1906-1984) of Stillwater, Oklahoma; they had two sons: Monte Henry Goldman and Alfred Dreyfus Goldman.
-Both his sons died under suspicious circumstances: Monte in 1995 and Alfred in 1997.
+On June 7, 1931, Goldman married Margaret "Babe" Katz (1906–1984) of Stillwater, Oklahoma; they had two sons: Monte Henry Goldman and Alfred Dreyfus Goldman.
+Monte took his own life in 1995 and Alfred died in 1997 following a long illness.